KiyonoKara/Machine-Learning-Sandbox/README.md

-# Machine-Learning-Examples-1
+# Machine Learning Sandbox
-Examples of machine learning algorithms and applications.
+Machine learning sandbox with examples of ML algorithms and applications.

 ## Specifics